ross-alexander/dq/characters/items/items-callas.md

 Subsequent Magical Pass Actions cannot be added to the sandglass until it is empty.
 It is also a [Spell Rack](https://dq-nz.org/dqwiki/index.php/Spell_Rack).

+## Kerykeion of Hermes

+This simple darved wooden staff has two snakes entwined at the top.
+It bestows on the wielder one rank in the Healer skill.

 # Points and Pools